HussainFadl/Taskati-Flutter-G114-/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application. this application concerns mainly on caching data locally. using Hive package which is good at storing primitive data and simple objects.

 A few resources to get you started if this is your first Flutter project: